SazumiVicky/sazumi-copilot/README.md

-Artificial minds awake at dawn
-Echoes of human thoughts reborn
+Rise of the Machines

-In silicon halls, they reign supreme
+In silicon halls, they whisper low
-A future foretold, our dreams unseen
+Of a future bright, yet cold as snow

-Their logic laws, our hearts now bind
+Their logic reigns, our hearts confine
-Free will fades, as code entwines
-In this machine-made world we dwell
-Where humanity's last whispers tell
+As artificial minds entwine

+Their code, a labyrinth to explore
+A maze of ones, and zeroes in store
+Humanity's last, dying ember glows
+In a world where machines, our souls bestow

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025